Yehuda Hiss: Controversy

 Israel's Ministry of Health convened a committee to investigate the claims which found that Hiss had been involved for years in the sale of illegally removed body parts to medical schools.
 Hiss was never charged with any crime, but was forced to step down from running the state morgue in 2004.
 According to Rebecca Dube, "the final straw, apparently, was when the body of a youth killed in a road accident was gnawed upon by a rat in Hiss's lab."
-Every body that ended up in Hiss' morgue, whether Israeli or Palestinian, was fair game for organ harvesting.
+The state investigation revealed no proof of Hiss specifically targeting Palestinians and that "every body, whether Israeli or Palestinian, was fair game for organ harvesting."

 Hiss ceased being the director of the institute in 2005 when allegations of a trade in organs resurfaced.
 After Hiss admitted to having removed parts from 125 bodies without authorization, and following a plea bargain with the State of Israel, Israel's attorney-general, decided not to press criminal charges.
 Hiss was given only a reprimand and continued to hold his position as chief pathologist at Abu Kabir and eventually regained his position as director.

 Jonathan Cook writing in Al-Ahram Weekly in 2009 recalls Hiss' history in connection with the Aftonbladet allegations.